MSSQL

 • Database to be used in this connection

 It is recommended to define these properties as parameters in the commissioning file and reference them in the connection settings using !ref, so that the actual value can be edited at deployment time.
-See Example Commissioning File below.
+See Service Commissioning File Example below.

 More details about the connection properties are described below: Connection Properties